Offer Alarm Icon

 This information is usually available from your local water utility or can be obtained through water testing kits.

 Matching the water softener’s capacity to your household’s needs is crucial for efficient operation.
+Multiply the number of people in your home by the average daily water use (about 75 gallons per person) to estimate your total demand.

-Factors like the number of residents, bathrooms, and appliances that will be using the softened water should be considered.
+Factors like the number of residents, bathrooms, and appliances that will be using the softened water should also be considered.
 Undersized units might regenerate too frequently, while oversized units could lead to wastage.

-Types of Water Softeners: Salt-Based vs. Salt-Free
+Types of Water Softeners

 Salt-based water softeners use ion exchange to remove minerals and are highly effective.
 On the other hand, salt-free systems use alternative methods like template-assisted crystallization to prevent minerals from adhering to surfaces.